 With spring break just around the corner, exotic locales are expecting millions of U.S. visitors.
 But many of these destinations, come with an array of avoidable health dangers.

-Each year more than 8 percent of the 50 million tourists traveling to developing countries fall ill and seek medical attention during or immediately after their trips according to GeoSentinel, a worldwide communication and data collection network for the surveillance of travel-related illness.
+Each year more than 8% of the 50 million tourists traveling to developing countries fall ill and seek medical attention during or immediately after their trips according to GeoSentinel, a worldwide communication and data collection network for the surveillance of travel-related illness.

-“Many vacationers neglect to protect their immune systems from local diseases before and during their vacations, and subsequently become susceptible to illness” explains Michael J. Sampson, DO, an osteopathic Family and Sports Medicine specialist at the Virginia College of Osteopathic Medicine and Virginia Tech in Blacksburg, VA..
-“Since many people are not familiar with some of the most common tropical illnesses such as respiratory infection, parasitic infections, dengue fever and bacterial diarrhea, they often fail to recognize the tell-tale symptoms and delay seeing a physician until their symptoms have lingered for months.”
+“Many vacationers neglect to protect their immune systems from local diseases before and during their vacations, and subsequently become susceptible to illness” explains Michael J. Sampson, DO, an osteopathic family and sports medicine specialist in Blacksburg, Virginia.
+“Since many people are not familiar with some of the most common tropical illnesses such as respiratory infection, parasitic infections, dengue fever and bacterial diarrhea, they often fail to recognize the telltale symptoms and delay seeing a physician until their symptoms have lingered for months.”

 As an osteopathic physician (DO), Dr. Sampson is a strong advocate of preventive care.
 “I want to help my patients develop attitudes and lifestyles that don’t just fight illness, but help prevent it,” he says.
 “Being aware of some of the potential health hazards and being proactive about avoiding them before you go on vacation is one of the best things you can do for your well-being.”